Russian Sukhoi plane missing on test flight in Indonesia

 Sukhoi, which has orders for 170 planes worldwide, plans to produce up to 1,000 superjets, primarily for foreign markets.
 It aimed to sell 42 planes to Indonesia, which is seeing a fast expanding aviation market to tap travel by a growing middle class in the world’s fourth most populous nation.

-The jet was developed with Western design advice and technology from Boeing and Italy’s Finmeccanica, as well as avionics and engine equipment from French aerospace firms Thales and Safran.
+The jet was developed with Western design advice and technology from Boeing (BA.N) and Italy’s Finmeccanica SIFI.MI, as well as avionics and engine equipment from French aerospace firms Thales (TCFP.PA) and Safran (SAF.PA).

 Built in a converted corner of a Sukhoi fighter factory in Siberia, it was first unveiled in 2007 as part of a drive to curb Russia’s dependence on oil and gas and restore pride in its aviation industry, but ran into a series of development delays.